Ensuring the Safety of Chemical Substances

 01Complying with Laws and Regulations in Japan

-Japan’s Industrial Safety and Health Act will be promulgated in fiscal year 2022.
-The revised act emphasizes the transition to a regulatory system for chemical substances based on autonomous management, notably on establishing a system for implementing autonomous management and strengthening the communication of information on the hazards and toxicity.
-A significant number of new chemical substances will be added to the Appended Table 9 of the Order for Enforcement of the Industrial Safety and Health Act.
-It will also be possible to obtain SDSs without seeking approval of the other party simply by, for example, checking and scanning 2D barcodes printed on containers or viewing the appropriate website product page.
-The DIC Group in Japan will continue working to ensure it manages chemical substances, as well as prepares and distributes SDSs, in compliance with the revised Industrial Safety and Health Act.
-DIC will also take decisive steps to address the WSSD goal that will supersede the goal for 2020, which was expected to be discussed at the International Conference on Chemicals Management (ICCM) but was delayed due to COVID-19, paying close attention to how the new goal is reflected in policies, laws and regulations.
+Japan’s revised Industrial Safety and Health Act will be fully enforced effective from fiscal year 2024.
+The revised Act emphasizes the transition to a regulatory system for chemical substances based on autonomous management, notably on establishing a system for implementing autonomous management and strengthening the communication of information on hazards and toxicity.
+Moreover, in April 2024 additions to the list of chemical substances that must be labeled and to items that must be noted on SDSs will also be enforced, alongside rules regarding the optimization of content denotation.
+The DIC Group in Japan will continue working to ensure it manages chemical substances, as well as prepares and distributes SDSs and labels, in compliance with the revised Industrial Safety and Health Act.
+DIC will also take decisive steps to comply with the Global Framework on Chemicals, which was discussed at the International Conference on Chemicals Management (ICCM), which was held in September 2023 after a delay due to COVID-19, paying close attention to how the new goal is reflected in policies, laws and regulations.

 Recent years have brought the establishment and amendment of major laws and regulations governing chemical substances across East Asia.
-Key examples include revisions to the ROK’s Act on the Registration and Evaluation of Chemicals (K-REACH) in fiscal year 2019 and the PRC’s China REACH legislation in fiscal year 2020.
-Other countries that currently do not have chemical substance registration systems, including Thailand, Vietnam, Turkey, Russia and Eurasian Economic Community member countries, are also moving in this direction, but in many cases progress is behind schedule.
+Key examples include revisions to the Republic of Korea (ROK)’s Act on the Registration and Evaluation of Chemicals (K-REACH) in fiscal year 2019 and the PRC’s China REACH legislation in fiscal year 2020.
+Other countries that currently do not have chemical substance registration systems, including Thailand, Vietnam, Turkey, and Central and South American countries, are also moving in this direction, but in many cases progress is behind schedule.

-The DIC Group will press ahead with preparations to re-register chemical substances as required under the ROK’s revised K-REACH legislation, prioritizing substances with large volumes that are close to the re-registration deadline.
-The Group will also continue to gather information and take steps to register chemical substances to ensure compliance with newly introduced registration systems in other countries and territories.
-Additionally, the Group will keep abreast of developments surrounding India’s move to mandate GHS compliance and will submit opinions and proposals through relevant industry associations.
+The DIC Group will continue pressing ahead with preparations to reregister chemical substances as required under the ROK’s revised K-REACH legislation, prioritizing substances that are close to the reregistration deadline.
+The Group will also prepare to meet the standard registration deadline for Taiwan’s Toxic and Chemical Substances of Concern Control Act (TCSCCA).
+Additionally, the Group will continue to gather information and take steps to register chemical substances to ensure compliance with newly introduced registration systems in other countries and territories.
+In India, the Group will keep abreast of developments surrounding India’s move to mandate GHS compliance and will submit opinions and proposals through the JCIA.

 Training and Systems